craigmckeachie/handsonreact.com/docs/A25-StateManagement.md

 - Using Redux Toolkit can significantly reduce the amount of _boilerplate_ code in Redux
 - Using TypeScript with Redux provides strong typing advantages but further increases the amount of _boilerplate_ code
 - Implementing Redux functionality with React Context often often results in eventually recreating Redux
-- Consider using libraries that focus on the specific kind of state that is most challenging,network state, such as React Query and SWR.
+- Consider using libraries that focus on the specific kind of state that is most challenging, network state, such as React Query and SWR.
+- The React Query and SWR APIs ar similar to the popular Apollo Client library for GraphQL but works with REST APIs as well as GraphQL APIs
 - Consider libraries which give you the basic functionality of Redux with a simpler API like Zustand or Easy Peasy
 - [npm Trends Chart comparing SWR, React Query, Zustand, Easy Peasy](https://www.npmtrends.com/swr-vs-react-query-vs-zustand-vs-easy-peasy)